junxit/us-congress-bills-111/metadata.md

 - 2010-09-20 — Senate amendment proposed (on the floor): Amendment SA 4620 proposed by Senator Levin for Senator Durbin.(consideration: CR S7224)
 - 2010-09-20 — Senate amendment submitted
 - 2010-09-20 — The committee substitute as amended agreed to by Unanimous Consent.
+- 2010-09-21 — Message on Senate action sent to the House.
+- 2010-09-22 — Received in the House.
+- 2010-09-22 — Referred to the House Committee on Foreign Affairs.